isteps-sps-lab/betterfactory-cognitive-hri/README.md

 The blue-colored components represent the core components for which SUPSI provides and maintains a Docker image; the other components (grey- and green-colored) represent dependencies that are provided as Docker images by third parties.

 > NOTE: In this deployment version, the only external dependencies that is available only in a private registry is *models*.
-The *models* image is provided and maintained by Holonix (HLX) within the Better Factory project.
+The *models* image is provided and maintained by Holonix (HOL) within the Better Factory project.

 ## Core Components